Geospatial Analyst

 In A Nutshell

-I study aerial photos to learn about streams, vegetation, and soil.
+I study aerial photos to learn about farmland, including streams, crops, and soil health.

 Swipe